QuentinRa/blog.quentinra.dev/info/java/structure/mcq.md

 </blockquote>

-If I only have a valued constructor in my class, how many constructor do I have?
+If I only have a valued constructor in my class, how many constructors do I have?
 And If I don't have any constructors in my class?

 <blockquote class="spoiler">